Ferries from

 Ferries from Terceira to Pico are available with 2 operators.
 There are 3 ferry routes.
 Ferries from Angra do Heroismo to Madalena and Praia da Vitoria to Sao Roque are popular ferry trips from Terceira to Pico.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

-Ferries from Terceira to Pico sail approximately 6 times per week and are provided by Atlanticoline & Atlanticoline Vehicle.
+Ferries from Terceira to Pico sail approximately 7 times per week with Atlanticoline & Atlanticoline Vehicle.

-Terceira to Pico ferry time ranges between 5 hours 5 minutes and 8 hours 5 minutes depending on the ferry route, operator, and ship.
+The ferry crossing from Terceira to Pico takes between 5 hours 5 minutes and 8 hours 5 minutes, depending on the route, operator and ship.

-The fastest ferry from Terceira to Pico is in 5 hours 5 minutes on the Angra do Heroismo to Madalena ferry with Atlanticoline.
+The fastest ferry from Terceira to Pico takes 5 hours 5 minutes on the Angra do Heroismo to Madalena ferry with Atlanticoline.

-Yes, you can travel on a car ferry from Terceira to Pico with Atlanticoline & Atlanticoline Vehicle.
+Yes, you can take your car on the ferry from Terceira to Pico with Atlanticoline & Atlanticoline Vehicle.

-The distance between Terceira and Pico is 91 miles (147km) and 79 nautical miles.
+The distance between Terceira and Pico is approximately 91 miles, 147km or 79 nautical miles.

-The Angra do Heroismo to Madalena ferry ferry sails approximately 2 times weekly with a crossing time of 5 hours 5 minutes.
+The Angra do Heroismo to Madalena ferry sails approximately 2 times per week, with a crossing time of 5 hours 5 minutes.

-Praia da Vitoria to Sao Roque ferry ferries sail about 4 times weekly with a sailing time of 7 hours 35 minutes.
+Praia da Vitoria to Sao Roque ferry ferries sail approximately 4 times per week, with a sailing time of 7 hours 35 minutes.

-Book and compare Terceira Pico ferry tickets, operators, timetables and prices using our Deal Finder.
+Book and compare Terceira to Pico ferry tickets, operators, timetables and prices using our Deal Finder.

 More routes than anyone else.